Developing with Adaxes .NET API

 See also:

-The following code sample outputs the Execution Log of a user creation operation.
+The following code sample modifies the description and the account expiration date of a user object.

 PowerShell